 If 2020 taught us anything, it’s not to take our health for granted.
 The COVID-19 pandemic affected everyone’s way of life.
 And, while we all adapted our lifestyles to stay safe and help reduce the spread of the virus, seven communities in Iowa went above and beyond to improve the overall health of their residents.

 Healthy HometownSM Powered by Wellmark Opens New Window works with communities, at no cost, to identify ways to make positive, lasting changes that enhance well-being.
 And, on Feb.
-18, 2021, at the Healthiest State Initiative's Annual Awards External Site, these Iowa communities will be recognized for the progress they made last year.
+18, 2021, at the Healthiest State Initiative's Annual Awards External Site, these Iowa communities were recognized for the progress they made last year.

 2021 Healthy HometownSM Powered by Wellmark Community Award finalist highlights